BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Since adding too many test cases initially can result in an overhead cost bubble, begin by choosing one or two security issues and include a wide variety of test cases for each with the expectation that no project may pass if any test fails.
 Over time, this baseline should be improved by selecting additional security issues and adding a variety of corresponding test cases.

-Generally, this security testing checkpoint should occur toward the end of the implementation or testing, but must occur before release.
+Generally, this security testing checkpoint should occur toward the end of the implementation or testing but must occur before release.

 For legacy systems or inactive projects, an exception process should be created to allow those projects to continue operations, but with an explicitly assigned timeframe for mitigation of findings.
 Exceptions should be limited to no more that 20% of all projects.